alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 ## Use case

 In this particular Demo case Nvidia Doca Platform operator deployed from SUSE/Rancher RKE2 cluster.
 BlueField-3 DPUs are used as part of the worker nodes for network accelleration.

-The main benefits of using BF-3 DPU cards are:
+Some of the benefits of using BF-3 DPU cards are:

  **BlueField DPU is one of the three Pillars of Zero-Trust Accelerated Computing along with CPU and GPU.**